*. I didn’t have any expectations that Point of No Return would be as good as Luc Besson’s Nikita, but I didn’t think it would be this bad.

 *.
 So they had a good script to work with (meaning the original), and a decent cast, and they still came up with this.
 I blame director John Badham, who seems to have no feel for, or even interest in, the proceedings.
 The action and suspense sequences here all fall totally flat.
 Meanwhile, I could name a dozen individual shots in Nikita that stand out as so well composed and embedded as to have become nearly iconic.
 Point of No Return hasn’t a single one.
 Badham didn’t even keep any from the original!

 *.
 Writing about this movie is making me hate it more.
-Because it’s so close to the original it’s one of those remakes where you have to wonder (and I can only wonder) what your response would be to it if you hadn’t seen Nikita first.
+Because it’s so close to the original it’s one of those remakes where you have to wonder (and in my case I can only wonder) what your response would be to it if you hadn’t already seen Nikita.
 Would I have enjoyed it more?
-I like to think I wouldn’t just because it’s such a lousy piece of filmmaking.
-Having seen Nikita first just made it seem worse.
+I like to think I wouldn’t have just because it’s such a lousy piece of filmmaking.
+Having seen Nikita first only made it seem worse.